Get your answer

 Please note that it is not the Copenhagen Marathon that sells numbers.
 We simply facilitate the contact and ensure that everything happens under proper conditions.

-Read more about the possibilities via the link below.
+Read more about the Resale platform via the link below.

 The Race